PunchThrough/CodeViewEditor-iOS/README.md

 Object Model
 -------------------------
-The object model for the [Abstract syntax tree](http://en.wikipedia.org/wiki/Abstract_syntax_tree) starts with comments and strings as the top most segments, followed by keywords and numbers as siblings.
-For more details, look at `PTDCodeViewEditorParser`
+The object model for the [Abstract syntax tree](http://en.wikipedia.org/wiki/Abstract_syntax_tree) has at the top most level : comments, strings, and code.
+Siblings of code include keywords and numbers.
+Look at `PTDCodeViewEditorParser` for a deeper dive or check out the image below.

 ![alt tag](https://raw.githubusercontent.com/PunchThrough/CodeViewEditor/master/objModel.png)